hkinke/little/ReadMe.md

 # Little

-This is very simplified of Tetris
+This is a very simplified of Tetris

 ![Screen Shot](images/little-half.jpg)